Skip to main content

 • Assistant Behaviour: Provide instructions for text message interactions (e.g., response length, handoff procedures, service hours).
 Supports @ suggestion shortcuts.

 • Tools: Select capabilities the texting assistant can use.
-Available tools differ from voice assistants — tools like call-specific functions are filtered out.
+Available tools differ from voice assistants — voice-only tools like ending calls and transferring calls are filtered out.

 • AI Model: Choose the AI model.